You’ve got to play like it means nothing, when in reality it means everything.

 He’s not the only one, of course.
 Kyren is sure to fancy his chances as well, playing in his first Triple Crown event since winning the World Championship last spring, and that can often be a good pointer at the UK Championship.
 World champions tend to perform well in York.

 His game still appears in good order and his loss to Mark last week looks much better now.
-Like all of the seeded players, that first match against a battle-hardened opponent sharp from winning matches won’t be easy, but the likes of Kyren and Ronnie have been in that situation many times before.
+Like all of the seeded players, that first match against a battle-hardened opponent sharp from winning won’t be easy, but the likes of Kyren and Ronnie have been in that situation many times before.

-That change to the format for York, with the top 16 entering the tournament at the last 32-stage has definitely helped the event add a touch of gravitas.
+That change to the format for York, with the top 16 entering the tournament at the last 32-stage, has definitely helped the event add a touch of gravitas.
 Perhaps the UK Championship lost its way for a while, but the last few years have been very good and I know a lot of the top players have been looking forward to this week for a while now.

 None of those top players will keen to draw Zhao Xintong or Neil next week, should they make it through, but I sense a buzz about this event again and everyone will be desperate for a deep run, with one sub-plot that this tournament is the cut-off for qualification for the Masters in January.
 For many reasons, York is a very big deal.

 And in York, I think the UK Championship has found itself a real home.
-That’s important in snooker, especially for these bigger events, and at a time when there is lots of uncertainty surrounding the future of certain tournaments, it’s lovely to be heading back to York at Christmas time for the snooker.
+That’s important in snooker, especially for these bigger events, and at a time when there is lots of uncertainty surrounding the future of certain tournaments, it’s lovely to be heading back there at Christmas time for the snooker.

 It’s a great place to visit, especially when there is snooker on, and I’m thoroughly looking forward to joining the team in the Eurosport studio for what is always a special week.
 Whether it’s another tournament win for one of snooker’s golden generation, or a victory lap for the current world champion, the snooker won’t disappoint.